-The Employment Tax Incentive Act benefits covered the period from 1 January 2014 to 28 February 2019.
-This window period has been extended by 10 years to 28 February 2029.
+The Employment Tax Incentive Act benefits initially covered the period from 1 January 2014 to 28 February 2019.
+This window period was extended by 10 years to 28 February 2029.

-The incentive benefit has also been increased as set out below.
+The incentive benefit is set out below.

-- Employers are entitled to claim the incentive benefit for each employee by way of a reduction in tax if the following conditions apply: - The employer must be registered as an employer for PAYE purposes. - The employee must be not less than 18 years old and not more than 29 years old at the end of the relevant month of the claim (this restriction does not apply if the business is situated in a Special Economic Zone). - The employee must be a South African citizen or permanent resident in possession of a South African identity document and must not be a domestic worker. - The employee must not be a connected person in relation to the employer e.g. the son of the member of the employer Close Corporation. - The employee must not have been employed by the employer or an associated person prior to 1 October 2013. - The salary payable to the employee must be above the sector determined minimum wage (or R2 000 if there is no wage determination) and be less than R6 500 (was R6 000) per month. - The tax affairs of the employer must be up to date i.e. all tax returns in respect of all taxes have been filed and all payments due have been paid or appropriate arrangements made with SARS. - The monthly incentive benefit is based on the monthly remuneration of the employee (working for 160 hours per month) according to the following table.
+- Employers are entitled to claim the incentive benefit for each employee by way of a reduction in tax if the following conditions apply: - The employer must be registered as an employer for PAYE purposes. - The employee must be not less than 18 years old and not more than 29 years old at the end of the relevant month of the claim (this restriction does not apply if the business is situated in a Special Economic Zone). - The employee must be a South African citizen or permanent resident in possession of a South African identity document and must not be a domestic worker. - The employee must not be a connected person in relation to the employer e.g. the son of the member of the employer Close Corporation. - The employee must not have been employed by the employer or an associated person prior to 1 October 2013. - The salary payable to the employee must be above the sector determined minimum wage (or R2 000 if there is no wage determination) and be less than R6 500 (was R6 000) per month. - The tax affairs of the employer must be up to date i.e. all tax returns in respect of all taxes have been filed and all payments due have been paid or appropriate arrangements made with SARS.

+- With effect from 1 March 2021, the work done by the employee must be performed in terms of an employment contract that adheres to the record keeping provisions in accordance with the Basic Conditions of Employment Act. - The monthly incentive benefit is based on the monthly remuneration of the employee (working for 160 hours per month) according to the following table.
 The benefit is for only 2 years and in the second year, the benefit is 50% of the amount in the first year.
 If employed for part of a month, the incentive is proportionately reduced for that month.